truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 The central question of March 2013 was: "how to we re-merge the fork", and the most relevant fact, in answering it, was the following:

-    23:30  Pieter Wuille    and we _cannot_ get every bitcoin user in the world
+    23:30 Pieter Wuille: and we _cannot_ get every bitcoin user in the world

 This outright disqualifies the "everyone upgrades" strategy -- the "un-get-ables" are wearing explosive collars.
 By process of elimination, this leaves only the "everyone downgrades".
 It is the kind of thing that is, apparently, "counterintuitive" to computer scientists; in [my experience](http://www.truthcoin.info/images/bitcoin-ng.txt), [game theory is not part of the CS curriculum](https://www.youtube.com/embed/91TufmffIDg?start=610&end=990&rel=0&autoplay=1).